-Boulder is one of the most stunning places to live in Colorado.
+Ask any Boulder realtor and they’ll agree that our city is one the most stunning places to live in Colorado.
 With thousands of trail miles, mountainous terrain, and incredible landmarks, there are plenty of places to visit, explore, and make memories.

 Those who own Boulder real estate or are seeking out Boulder homes for sale likely already know just how gorgeous the city is and its surroundings are.
-But with so much to see, the following is a guide to help you broaden your Boulder horizons!
+But with so much to see, the following guide offered by the Boulder real estate agents at Burgess Group to help you broaden your Boulder horizons!

 SETTLERS PARK TRAILHEAD